 Helpful related articles:

 Well firstly, let me be clear in saying that you absolutely do not have to learn to read music notation, and Drum Ambition has certainly been designed to cater for those who do, and those who do not.
-In fact, in the world today, there are hundreds of thousands of very good drummers that are completely unschooled (in the traditional sense) with regard to reading, technique, and musicality.
-However, it is important to emphasize that good drummers have learned their craft over years of playing, practicing, listening, and learning.
+In fact, in the world today, there are hundreds of thousands of very good drummers that are completely unschooled with regard to reading, technique, and musicality.
+However, it is important to emphasize that good drummers have developed their craft over years of playing, practicing, listening, and learning.

-As a hobbyist drummer, our assumption is that you want to learn, you want to progress, and you want to start banging those drums competently, as quickly and as pain free as possible.
+As a hobbyist drummer, our assumption is that you want to learn, you want to progress, and you want to start playing the drums competently, as quickly and as pain free as possible.
 Why complicate things by essentially learning a new language at the same time?

 The other thing that I should say straight away is that it really isn’t that hard.
-Yes, it will take practice, but the notation videos in module one of Drum Ambition really do walk you slowly through the process.
-There is a little bit of math involved, and that used to scare me, as I am, as most of my friends and family will attest to; not a math person.
-With that said; if you can handle basic fractions, then I assure you - you can do this!
+Yes, it will take practice, but the notation videos in module one of Drum Ambition really do walk you slowly through the fundamentals.
+There is a little bit of math involved, but if you can handle basic fractions, then I assure you - you can do this!

 So what are the benefits?
 Well firstly, drumming is about understanding rhythm, and rhythm is learned through counting.
 You will hear me talk a lot about this in the videos you are watching.
-There is a very famous saying (although I am not entirely sure who we can credit with the original - my teacher certainly imparted this wisdom on me) - “If you can count it, you can play it”.
+There is a very famous saying - “If you can count it, you can play it”.
 There’s a little bit more to it than that as we’ll talk about, but for the most part, I agree.

 When you start taking a closer look at sticking, you become more aware of what your hands are doing, and how you are holding and gripping the stick.
 This builds technique, and eventually enhances control.